Tuning the shear-thickening of suspensions through surface roughness and physico-chemical interactions

-Conversely, so-called ``dense suspensions" (i.e., suspensions with high volume fraction) exhibit shear thinning under weak shearing conditions followed by a shear-thickening transition for large enough shear, defined by a rapid and reversible increase of viscosity with the shear rate, or shear stress \cite{Barnes:1989b,Wagner:2009,Denn:2018}.
-The magnitude of the shear thickening is enhanced by increasing the volume fraction.
-At intermediate volume fractions, continuous shear thickening (CST) ranges from a mild increase in viscosity that was initially explained by lubricated hard-sphere interactions \cite{Bossis:1989,Jamali:2019} to a more pronounced effect when particle interactions involve frictional contacts \cite{Seto:2013}.
-Finally, for very large volume fractions, closer to the jamming volume fraction ${\phi}_{\rm{J}}$ \cite{Liu:2010}, the viscosity may jump by orders of magnitude at constant shear rate \cite{Wyart:2014,Mari:2014}.
-Such a discontinuous shear thickening (DST) response was first associated with the formation of ``hydroclusters" \cite{Brady:1985,Bender:1996,Melrose:2004,Egres:2005,Fernandez:2013}, before being attributed primarily to frictional interactions \cite{Boyer:2011,Seto:2013,Wyart:2014,Pan:2015,Comtet:2017,Clavaud:2017,Hsu:2018,Morris:2018} or even shear-jamming regimes \cite{Peters:2016}, while the bulk suspension remains homogeneously sheared in that regime \cite{StMichel:2018}.
+So-called ``dense suspensions" (i.e., suspensions with high volume fraction) exhibit shear thinning under weak shearing conditions followed by a shear-thickening transition for large enough shear, defined by a reversible increase of viscosity with the shear rate, or shear stress~\cite{Barnes:1989b, Wagner:2009, Denn:2018}.
+The magnitude of the shear thickening is enhanced with increases of the volume fraction.
+At intermediate volume fractions, continuous shear thickening (CST) ranges from a mild increase in viscosity that was initially explained by lubricated hard-sphere interactions~\cite{Bossis:1989, Jamali:2019} to a more pronounced effect when particle interactions involve frictional contacts~\cite{Seto:2013}.
+Finally, for very large volume fractions, closer to the jamming volume fraction ${\phi}_{\rm{J}}$~\cite{Liu:2010}, the viscosity may jump by orders of magnitude at a constant shear rate \cite{Wyart:2014,Mari:2014}.
+Such a discontinuous shear thickening (DST) response was first associated with the formation of ``hydroclusters" \cite{Brady:1985, Bender:1996, Melrose:2004, Egres:2005, Fernandez:2013}, before being attributed primarily to frictional interactions \cite{Boyer:2011,Seto:2013,Wyart:2014,Pan:2015,Comtet:2017,Clavaud:2017,Hsu:2018,Morris:2018} or even shear-jamming regimes \cite{Peters:2016}.
 The nature of local inter-particle interactions, mediated by the suspending solvent, affects this picture.
-Indeed, the shear-thickening transition is enhanced when particles show moderate attraction \cite{Park:2019}, and suppressed in presence of strong short-range interparticle attractions due to the presence of a yield stress \cite{Gopalakrishnan:2004,Brown:2010}.
-More recently, hydrogen bonding interactions were shown to enhance DST by favoring weak and reversible adhesion between particles \cite{Comtet:2017,James:2018,James:2019b,Son:2019}.
+Indeed, the shear-thickening transition is enhanced when particles show moderate attraction \cite{Park:2019}, and suppressed in the absence of repulsive forces \cite{Clavaud:2017} or in presence of strong short-range interparticle attractions leading to the presence of a yield stress \cite{Gopalakrishnan:2004,Brown:2010}.
+More recently, hydrogen bonding interactions have been shown to enhance DST by favoring weak and reversible adhesion between particles \cite{Comtet:2017,James:2018,James:2019b,Son:2019}.